1. Why is active listening important in parent-child communication?

 The Power of Active Listening: Strengthening Communication with Your Child

-One effective technique to enhance communication with your child is active listening.
-Showing interest in what your child has to say during activities is important.
+One effective technique for enhancing communication with your child is active listening.
+It is important to show interest in what your child has to say during activities.
 Listening to someone shows that you value their thoughts and feelings and can help you understand their perspective and challenges.
 Giving them space to make decisions shows faith in their problem-solving abilities.

-Having active listening as a skill is crucial for parenting.
-It is the most significant skill that you can possess in your parenting toolkit.
-And this type of communication involves conveying to another person that you are fully present and attentive to what they are saying, acknowledging and respecting their viewpoint, and showing empathy towards their situation.
+Active listening is crucial for parenting.
+It is the most significant skill you can possess in your parenting toolkit.
+This type of communication involves conveying to another person that you are fully present and attentive to what they are saying, acknowledging and respecting their viewpoint, and showing empathy towards their situation.

 Active listening involves: